 With continuing improvement in oil prices in 2021 the Company anticipates a continuation of strong operating cash flow that will be supported with prudent capital deployment in the year.
-The Company restates the guidance for 2021 provided in its news release of February 15, 2021, as follows:
+The Company updates the guidance for 2021 provided in its news release of February 15, 2021, as follows:

 - Resumption of suspended 2020 capital program with Atrush capital expenditures for 2021 planned at \$53.2 million (\$14.7 million net to ShaMaran).
 This capital program includes: - The drilling and completion, on time and under budget, of a side-track CK-17 well to recover from the upper Jurassic reservoir; and - Initiation of the gas solution project which will significantly reduce emissions by using existing infrastructure to generate electrical power from produced gas.
-As the Atrush field is currently dependant on rented diesel-fuelled generators for all electrical power, this project will also therefore greatly reduce future operating costs. - Resumption of deferred drilling and completion spending in 2021 is expected to generate quarter-on-quarter production growth and Atrush field gross average daily production is therefore expected to range from 39,000 bopd to 44,000 bopd; - Atrush operating expenditure is forecast to be \$80 million (\$22 million net to ShaMaran) for 2021, in line with 2020 actual operating costs; and - Atrush average lifting costs per barrel are estimated to range from \$4.70 to \$5.70.
+As the Atrush field is currently dependant on rented diesel-fuelled generators for all electrical power, this project will also therefore greatly reduce future operating costs. - As a result of the partial shutdown of the Atrush central process facility in November 2021, the Atrush 2021 annual average daily production will likely be slightly below 39,000 bopd (the lower end of the range issued in the Company's news release on February 15, 2021); - Atrush operating expenditure is forecast to be \$80 million (\$22 million net to ShaMaran) for 2021, in line with 2020 actual operating costs despite significant increase in field activity vs. 2020; and - Atrush average lifting costs per barrel are estimated to range from \$4.70 to \$5.70.
 Atrush lifting costs are mainly fixed costs and dollar-per-barrel estimates should decrease with increasing levels of production and operational efficiencies.

-2 This estimate of remaining recoverable resources (unrisked) includes contingent resources that have not been adjusted for risk based on the chance of development.
+1 This estimate of remaining recoverable resources (unrisked) includes contingent resources that have not been adjusted for risk based on the chance of development.
 It is not an estimate of volumes that may be recovered.